 Programs & Services

-Our Access Center provides services to 1,200 unduplicated homeless clients each year, working to move clients from having no regular nighttime residence to residing in a stable and safe housing.
+Our Access Center provides services to 1,200 individual homeless clients each year.
+We work to move clients from sleeping on the streets or in other unstable environments, to residing in a stable and safe housing.
 Our shelter offers a temporary solution as we work one-on-on with each client, connecting them to the resources they need to end their experience of homelessness.

 45 Bed Emergency Shelter